What is internal linking and why is it needed?

 This approach provides systematic website promotion: you increase your visibility in Google for priority categories without manipulating algorithms, but by building a clear structure and useful navigation for users.

-"The clearer the path to choosing a product within a site, the easier it is for search engines to determine which pages are truly important."
+"The clearer the product selection path within a site, the easier it is for search engines to determine which pages are truly important."

 Mistakes and risks: cannibalization, orphans, loops, site-wide links, nofollow, and click depth